Frequently Asked Questions

 How can I stay updated on program events?

-The Mentor Program website which allows participants to stay updated on our events at their finger tips.
-Mentors and mentees can log in from home, their apartment, at the library, etc. to get up-to-date reminders, check the calendar for the week and manage their calendar, send emails to participants in the program, chat, look up the names of their mentor or mentee, and much more.
+The P.H.A.T. kids Program website which allows participants to stay updated on our events at their fingertips.
+Mentors and mentees can view the website from their home, at the library, etc. to get up-to-date reminders, set their calendars for the week and, send emails to the participants, chat via social media, and much more.

 How do you match the mentor and mentee?